Major Government Accelerators programme achievement as EGA and GE fly Nox reduction system to Dubai

-United Arab Emirates: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced that its subsidiary Guinea Alumina Corporation has awarded an engineering and programme management consultancy contract for its under-construction bauxite mine in the Republic of Guinea in West Africa to Fluor Corporation.
+United Arab Emirates, 07 February 2017: Emirates Global Aluminium, the largest industrial company in the United Arab Emirates outside oil and gas, today announced that its subsidiary Guinea Alumina Corporation has awarded an engineering and programme management consultancy contract for its under-construction bauxite mine in the Republic of Guinea in West Africa to Fluor Corporation.

 The total value of contracts and purchases to be managed by Fluor is approximately $700 million.